 It is a built-in discipline system as well.
 If someone does something inappropriate (like throwing a fit when they have to come inside), I simply ask them to pay me $1.
 On the reverse, if I see someone do something exceptional (such as sharing a treat with their sibling), I quietly give them an extra $1.

 The system also teaches the principle of choices and consequences.
 If a child spends all their money very quickly on computer time, they may have to sit upstairs by themselves while their siblings watch a movie.
 If they choose not to do their chores one day, they likely won’t get much screen time the next day.
 That can be tough, but is such a good lesson for them!

 This system also provides an opportunity for true generosity because it provides true ownership.
 My kids will often (somewhat surprisingly) pay for their sibling to have some screen time when they notice they are out of money.
-That is their choice, their money and therefore their experience.
+That is their choice, their money, and therefore their experience.
 I love the realness of that!

 This system teaches responsibility.
 If they lose or misplace their money, too bad.
 No money, no screen time.
 This has happened more than once and resulted in quite a few tears, but I’d rather have them learn it with pretend money and screen time than with real money and a mortgage.

 The system also teaches the principle of saving vs spending.
-It is interesting that some of my kids are naturally savers.
+It is interesting that some of my kids are natural savers.
 They see that $40 movie night and they start working toward it.
 Others struggle and can’t ever seem to earn the movie night.
 I’m glad they are struggling with that at young ages instead of when they actually start earning a real paycheck.

 Becky is a wildlife enthusiast and pet and livestock care expert with a diploma in canine nutrition.
 With over a decade of experience in animal welfare, Becky lends her expertise to Simple Family Preparedness through insightful info about pets, livestock, bee keeping, and the practicalities of homesteading.